How to apply for a Cal Grant

 For disbursement dates, refer to the disbursement schedule.
 All Cal Grant fund will funded through the Rancho Santiago Community College District's 3rd Party Service BankMobile.
 Students must make a refund selection via WebAdvisor by clicking on “Choose your disbursement option (BankMobile)"

 Additional Considerations / Requirements When Accepting Cal Grant Award Funds:

 - New Cal Grant Entitlement – Before Cal Grant funds can be disbursed, students must submit their High School Verification to the California Student Aid Commission (CSAC).
 Besides confirming the High School Verification, students must confirm which school they will be attending beginning the month of February.
-Students must submit their high school graduation status and confirm their school of attendance on line at https://mygrantinfo.csac.ca.gov/logon.asp
+Students must go online to submit their high school graduation status and confirm their school of attendance at https://mygrantinfo.csac.ca.gov/logon.asp

 Additional Cal Grant Information: